gitter-badger/student-tech-fellow/README.md

 ### Session coming up?

-If it's your first session, __[read this getting started guide](gettingStarted.md)__ - don't worry, it's quick.
+If it's your first session, [read this getting started guide](gettingStarted.md) - __don't worry, it's quick.__

-__Next__, head to 01-Upcoming-Classes
+Next, head to 01-Class-Content

 Look for your session title.
 If don't know your session title __slack your general channel or SSM__ and ask!

-Hop inside, you'll see instructions for installations we'd like you to complete beforehand for your specific session!
+The __readme.md__ inside that folder will contain instructions for installations we'd like you to complete beforehand for your specific session!

 ### Want to view a past session?

-You'll find a folder for each session held labeled date & topic!
+Head to __02-Past-Recordings__, you'll find sessions labeled by date and topic!

+Once you pick your video, head to __01-Class-Content__ and find the matching topic folder, everything you need is inside to follow along.

 __Inside each session, you'll find:__